 In the meantime, you should start your immunization program.
 Any student enrolled in a health education program whether it is at McGill University or another dental school will have to complete an immunization program.
 Depending on the immunizations that you have already received, completing McGill immunizations may take up to six months.
 Not being fully immunized might prevent you from participating in certain clinical activities.
 The Immunization Requirements for New Students form is found at www.mcgill.ca/studenthealth/immunize/forms.
 Vaccinations may be completed by your family physician, a health care provider, or by a nurse at McGill Health Services (www.mcgill.ca/studenthealth/contact).

-DMD - Quebec Residents Pool: as of July 4th, we made an offer to the 11th candidate on the list.
+DMD - Quebec Residents Pool: an offer was made to the sixteenth candidate on the waitlist

-DMD - Non-Quebec Canadians/International Pool: as of July 31st, we made an offer to the 9th candidate on the list.
+DMD - Non-Quebec Canadians/International Pool: an offer was made to the second candidate on the waitlist

 Please note that this website will be updated every time an offer of admission is made to a candidate on the list.